 Since we could not find anything useful on its website regarding the server support due to poor customer support (more on that later), we had to research different communities and forums to take out the exact number of servers.
 For what it is worth, Spotflux is ripping its users off by charging them $37.99/year for only 10 servers around the world!

-The server locations do, however, include the United Kingdom and United States.
+The server locations do, however, include the United Kingdom and the United States.
 But with a total of 10 servers all around the world and millions of users to cater to, Spotflux falls apart at times due to extra load on servers.
-Compare the stats with the likes of PureVPN and IPVanish, and you will know why people prefer their services more over Spotflux VPN.
+Compare the stats with the likes of PureVPN and IPVanish, and you will know why people prefer their services moreover Spotflux VPN.